MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/json-viewer/json-viewer.md

 <!-- ====================================================================== -->
-## View JSON server responses reformatted for readability
+## View reformatted JSON server responses

-To view a formatted JSON response from a web server:
+To view a JSON response from a web server as reformatted JSON:

 1. Open a new tab or window in Microsoft Edge.